SurveyMonkey/public_api_docs/includes/_groups.md

 name | Group name | String
-member_count | Number of members in the group | Integer max_invites | Maximum number of members that can be in the group | Integer date_created | Date and time when group was created | DateString
+member_count | Number of members in the group | Integer max_invites | Maximum number of members that can be in the group | Integer date_created | Date and time when group was created | Date string

 ####Group Resource if Member